renehorstmann/Pixelc/README.md

 ## Todo
 - selection mirror, rotate is buggy
-- selection should grow to the border, if pointer is out of the canvas
 - selection adjust
   - left top, width height (+- 1 with buttons)
 - selection paste blend option (alpha...)